Can you ever think about the growth and sustainability of a business without marketing? You can’t.

 - Creating awareness about a product or service

-- Getting more leads at lowest cost etc.
+- Getting more leads at the lowest cost etc.

-While setting your goals, it’s highly advisable that you should follow the SMART method.
+While setting your goals, you should follow the SMART method.
 It’s as follow:

 - S – Specific: Be specific on what you need to achieve.
-Never mix many goals all together.
+Never mix many goals altogether.

 - M – Measurable: Be ensured that you can quantitatively measure the effects of your campaign.

-- R – Relevant: Set those goals to finally achieve those are clearly relevant to your business growth and ROI.
+- R – Relevant: Set those goals to finally achieve those that are relevant to your business growth and ROI.

-- T – Time-bound: You need to achieve a certain goal in a specific span of time.
+- T – Time-bound: You need to achieve a certain goal in a specific period.
 For example within six months or a year.

 ‘Practicability’ is the thumb rule while setting the goals.
 Your marketing research report will tell you whether your goals are practicable and SMART or not.